MacConkey agar: Lac negative

 Organisms unable to ferment lactose will form normal-colored (i.e., un-dyed) colonies.
-The medium will remain yellow.
-Examples of non-lactose fermenting bacteria are Salmonella, Proteus species, Yersinia, Pseudomonas aeruginosa and Shigella.
+The medium may also turn yellow.
+Examples of non-lactose fermenting bacteria include Salmonella, Proteus, and Shigella spp.

 Slow

 Some organisms ferment lactose slowly or weakly, and are sometimes put in their own category.
 These include Serratia and Citrobacter.

 Mucoid colonies

-Some organisms, especially Klebsiella and Enterobacter, produce mucoid colonies which appear very moist and sticky and slimy This phenomenon happens because the organism is producing a capsule, which is predominantly made from the lactose sugar in the agar.
+Some organisms, especially Klebsiella and Enterobacter, produce mucoid colonies which appear very moist and sticky and slimy.
+This phenomenon happens because the organism is producing a capsule, which is predominantly made from the lactose sugar in the agar.

 Variant

-A variant, sorbitol-MacConkey agar, (with the addition of additional selective agents) can assist in the isolation and differentiation of enterohemorrhagic E. coli serotype E. coli O157:H7, by the presence of colorless circular colonies that are non-sorbitol fermenting.
+A variant, sorbitol-MacConkey agar, (with the addition of additional selective agents) can assist in the isolation and differentiation of enterohemorrhagic E. coli serotype O157:H7, by the presence of colorless circular colonies that are non-sorbitol fermenting.